Unifying PayPal’s Card Experiences for Scale and Consistency

 Focus Area for This Case Study

-Discovery and Problem Analysis
+Research Strategy and Problem Analysis

 Our goal was to understand what worked across the board in card management and uncover opportunities for clarity and efficiency.
 We used a mixed-methods research approach that included: